Retaining Wall Council Approvals W.A..

 Development Approval – When Is It Required?

-Development Approval (also called Planning Approval) is usually needed when the retaining wall:
+Development Approval (also called Planning Approval) is often required as part of the Retaining Wall Council Approvals W.A. process, especially when the retaining wall:

-• Is close to or on a property boundary
+• Is close to or built on a property boundary

-• Impacts natural drainage, landscape or public infrastructure
+• Impacts natural drainage, landscaping, or public infrastructure

-• Supports additional loads like parking areas or buildings
+• Supports additional loads such as parking areas or buildings

-• Is located in special planning zones (e.g., heritage overlays)
+• Is located within special planning zones (e.g., heritage overlays)

 Visit WA Planning Portal to check your local development guidelines.

-For expertly engineered retaining walls—including limestone, masonry, and timber designs—trust Engineering On Demand.
+For expertly engineered retaining walls—including limestone, masonry, and timber designs—trust Engineering On Demand to guide you through Retaining Wall Council Approvals W.A. with confidence and compliance.